 Christopher is a tall guy, with a signature bronze-red beard.
 He’s down to earth, very approachable and funny, but also extremely dedicated and passionate – a perfectionist.

-Apart from the significant red beard, another special thing about Christopher is that he has ADD and Tourette’s syndrome, and is heavily dyslexic as well.
-But despite struggling with all this at a young age, in his later years, Christopher has become very honest and outspoken about it – a strength, I really wanted to use in his visual identity.
+Another special thing about Christopher is that he has ADD and Tourette’s syndrome, and is dyslexic as well.
+But despite struggling with all this at a younger age, Christopher has become very honest and outspoken about it – something one can only greatly admire.

 These unique, visual and mental characteristics, as well as Christopher’s own mission of providing his clients a great, personal service, were the main inspirations for the personal brand.